Reeplayer-HQ/reeplayer-camera-sw/l4t-system-crc/README.md

 To this point, the tool is still preparing the L4T system that will be installed into the camera device.
 Before the real flashing of the L4T system, we can run a series of commands now to customize the L4T system.
 These commands run before the flash of the system, so are called "pre-flash" commands.
 Please note that some of the commands could also run after the flash, which are called "post-flash" commands.
 The difference is, if you are flashing multiple devices at the same time, the results of "pre-flash" commands will be applied to all of the devices, while the "post-flash" commands only apply to the current device.

-The scripts for the commands is in the folder "~/system-tools", so the command (e.g. set-serial) should be run as below:
+The scripts for the commands is in the folder "system-tools", so the command (e.g. set-serial) should be run as below:

     cd system-tools
     ./set-serial.sh -s <serial-number>